thyazide/Darktide-Performance-Optimizations/README.md

 *\Steam\steamapps\common\Warhammer 40,000 DARKTIDE\launcher
 ```

+This will extend the amount of memory available in game to mods.

 Find and replace the `ExeArgs` lines with the settings below:

 ```
 <setting name="ExeArgs" serializeAs="String">
        <value>--bundle-dir ../bundle --ini settings --lua-heap-mb-size 2048</value>
 ```

-This will extend the amount of memory available in game to mods.

-Note: Tabbing and spacing are important when editing these files or the game will not work.
-These changes will need to be reapplied after every game update.
-They need to be done manually, as these files are changed after each update by Fatshark.
 # Nvidia App Settings

 ```